-Readers hoping for an expansion of the Harry Potter universe can rejoice; there is another Harry Potter Film on the horizon.
+Readers hoping for an expansion of the Harry Potter universe can rejoice; there is another new Harry Potter movie on the horizon.
 This one will be about how a young boy named Tom Riddle grew up to become the best loathed snake-faced villain in the realm of witches and wizards.

 Gianmaria Pezzato and Stefano Prestia, the founders of Tryangle, say this project was inspired by the Harry Potter and the Half Blood Prince, the sixth book in the Harry Potter series and the one that gave the most hints into Voldemort’s past.
 Several questions guided the creation of the film: